 - Once desired consistency is achieved, add the reserved bacon and seafood, reduce to a simmer, and cover.
 Simmer covered for 3-5 minutes.

-- Off the heat and allow residual heat to finish cooking seafood through, 10 minutes
+- Off the heat and allow residual heat to finish cooking seafood through, 10 minutes; stir to break up seafood into chunks

-- Serve with fresh parsley and oyster crackers if desired
+- Serve with fresh parsley, oyster crackers, toasted crostini, and additional bacon crumbles if desired